klpod221/lesson-plan/PHP/Part4.md

     }

     /**
-     * Hiển thị form tạo người dùng mới
+     * Show the form for creating a new user
      */
     public function create()
     {